postworthy/postworthy/README.md

 You will then need to authorize your twitter account and use the  example.userscollection.config file in the Postworthy.Web directory to create a userscollection.config file.

+Once you have your twitter account ready you will want to modify the PrimaryUser in both the web.config and the app.config.

 #UsersCollection References

 In both the web.config and the app.config you will need to modify the UsersCollection setting to point